 - Put on a Bus:

 - The last season had Shirley marrying an Army medic and going overseas with him.

 - "Big Rosie" Greenbaum once the show switched settings to Burbank.
 When the girls returned to Milwaukee in season 7's "Whatever Happened to the Class of '59?", so did Big Rosie.

 - Required Spinoff Crossover: With Happy Days.

-- Re Tool: When the duo moved from Milwaukee to Los Angeles.
+- Re Tool: Season 6 has the entire cast move from Milwaukee to Burbank, CA.

 - Reunion Show: Two of them, in 1995 and 2002.
 The second one included an in-character skit.